serpro69/ktchn8s/docs/concepts/development_shell.md

 /nix/store/86p3knkm02c1ix9rfd3y1b53daybl9ag-python3-3.12.10-env/bin/mkdocs
 ```

+!!! warning
+    If you have a python virtual environment activated, you should deactivate it before entering the nix shell.
+    The nix shell environment in this project will create (if not exists) and activate it's own python venv, which may create conflicts.
+    You can also create a custom `nix` bash function that would deactivate any possibly-active virtualenv, and then run the `nix develop` itself.

 ### Entering the nix-shell automatically

 If you have [`direnv`](https://direnv.net) installed, you can run `direnv allow` once and it will automatically enter the nix shell every time you `cd` into the project.